Mrtracker-new/InvisioVault/README.md

   <img src="frontend/public/InvisioVault.png" alt="InvisioVault Logo" width="200"/>
 </p>

-**InvisioVault** is a modern, full-stack steganography application that allows you to securely hide files within images using LSB (Least Significant Bit) techniques with compression.
-Built with a separate React frontend and Flask REST API backend for scalability and maintainability.
+**InvisioVault** is your secret-keeping Swiss Army knife!
+Hide files in images like a digital magician using steganography, OR go full inception mode with polyglot files that work as TWO formats at once.
+Built with a slick React frontend and Flask backend because we're fancy like that. 🎩✨

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)